v411e/RNode_Firmware_CE/README.md

-# RNode Firmware
+# RNode Firmware - Community Edition

-This is the open firmware that powers RNode devices.
+This is the community maintained fork of the open firmware which powers RNode devices.
+It has been created to continue to expand development and support for more hardware devices, as the upstream repository is no longer accepting PRs for new hardware support.
+The original repository by Mark Qvist can be found [here](https://github.com/markqvist/RNode_Firmware).

 An RNode is an open, free and unrestricted digital radio transceiver.
 It enables anyone to send and receive any kind of data over both short and very long distances.
 RNodes can be used with many different kinds of programs and systems, but they are especially well suited for use with [Reticulum](https://reticulum.network).